pypeit/PypeIt/doc/quicklook.rst

     pypeit_ql_mos keck_deimos /home/xavier/scratch/QL/2020-03-29-DEIMOS-TestData DE.20100913.56927.fits DE.20100913.57161.fits DE.20100913.22358.fits -d 7 --slit_spat 1132

-It is possible all of the MOS :doc:`spectrographs` will work.
+It is possible all of the MOS :doc:`spectrographs/spectrographs` will work.
 Give it a shot!

 pypeit_ql_keck_nires